matths/tech-notes/notes/node-privileged-port.md

 sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\``
 ```

+**Attention**

+You have to run this command everytime you update node (change to node binary file).
+If you forget, you might wonder why your service isn't coming up again after a restart.

 chances are high you need to install another package before

 ```sh
 sudo apt-get install libcap2-bin
 ```

 for more information I recommend this gist https://gist.github.com/firstdoit/6389682